- trans-: across, on the far side, going beyond

 What would you say to someone far away?
 Leave messages to distant loved ones on this map.
 You can share your message with the generated link.
 (Use approximate locations for privacy reasons.)

-- Experiment 2: Tiles - fill an empty room with wacky tiles together with friends (or strangers)!
+- Experiment 2: Tiles - fill an empty room with tiles together with friends (or strangers)!
 (Websocket + database, image upload test)

-- Experiment 3: Corkboards - Make a real-time collaborative board of polaroids and notes!
+- Experiment 3: Corkboards - Make a real-time collaborative board of polaroids and notes.
 (Websocket + database, presence indicator test)

 Publications